 See how Invisible helps enterprise teams move from routing systems to fully operational AI contact centers.

 For most enterprises, migration is gradual rather than a single cutover.
-AI technology systems are typically introduced alongside existing IVR systems, chatbots, and human agents, handling specific workflows first before expanding.
+AI systems are introduced alongside existing IVR and human agents, handling specific workflows first before expanding.
+This maintains continuity while testing and scaling new capabilities.
+Risk is managed by starting with contained use cases, monitoring performance, and expanding as reliability is confirmed.